{9 of 16} Genesis 3 – “A-Dam Man” [Hebrew Word Study]

 • The Serpent is Satan the devil.

-• Satan is always described as a reptile:
+• Satan is described as a reptile:

 • Reptiles include-serpent, snake, dragon, crocodile, sea monster, leviathan (rahab), and a reptilian beast (as compared to a mammal).